henter/yokubi/src/Section1/Part1/Lesson15.md

 (ungrammatical sentence fragment)
 </pre>

-In the example above, 元気 works both as な-adjective and as a noun, but 静か can only work a な-adjective.
+In the example above, 元気 works both as a な-adjective and as a noun, but 静か can only work as a な-adjective.

 Some resources also recognize so-called の-adjectives, which are just nouns that are a bit special because they can turn into having an adjective-like meaning using の instead of な.